7 Paver Walkway Design Tips From The Experts

 “When a builder puts in a walkway, it’s usually too close to the house or garage, too narrow, at a 90-degree angle, and boring,” he says.

-You know you can move it, right?
+You know you can move your walkway location, right?

 “Any Joe Schmo can come in and lay pavers exactly where your builder walkway was, but that uses no creativity,” Frisch says.
 “Why keep that 90-degree angle?
 Why not flare it out a bit, add some curves, add some character?

+Another paver walkway design idea is to widen the walkway.
 Builder grade walkways are typically three feet wide, Frisch says.

 “Flare it out to six feet where it meets the driveway, and four feet the rest of the way,” he suggests.
 “Think outside the box.”Flared paver walkway